 Get current category in Magento 2 via Object Manager

-Note: you should avoid direct use of the ObjectManager in your code since it hides real dependencies of the class.
+Note: you should avoid direct use of the in your code since it hides real dependencies of the class.

-So, as you can see, getting current
+So, as you can see, getting current category in Magento 2 is not that hard.

 So in this guide, you'll learn how to optimize the process and edit Qty per Source in bulk.
 Magento 2 Extended Product Grid & Mass Action extension makes it possible.